codenotary/immudb/README.md

 <img align="right" src="img/immudb-mascot-small.png" width="256px"/>

-immudb is a key-value database with built-in cryptographic proof and verification.
+immudb is a database with built-in cryptographic proof and verification.
 It can track changes in sensitive data and the integrity of the history will be protected by the clients, without the need to trust the server.
+It can operate as a key-value store or as relational database (SQL).

 Traditional database transactions and logs are hard to scale and are mutable, so there is no way to know for sure if your data has been compromised. immudb is immutable.
 You can add new versions of existing records, but never change or delete records.
 This lets you store critical data without fear of it being changed silently.